-If you require more space than is provided by the system disk, you will need to use data disks or Cloud Block Storage volumes on the new server to accommodate all of your data.
+If you require more than 160 GB (the maximum disk size for a General Purpose flavor), you need to use Cloud Block Storage volumes on the new server to accommodate all of your data.

 Identify directory requirements

-When setting up data disks or Cloud Block Storage volumes, you should check the sizes of the directories on your origin server.
-This information can help you plan your data’s organization on the new server, that is, what data will go on the system disk and what data will be stored on the additional volumes.
+When you are setting up Cloud Block Storage volumes, check the sizes of the directories on your origin server.
+This information helps you plan the data organization on the new server, such as what data goes on the system disk and what data should be stored on the additional volumes.

-On Linux, you can determine the disk space used by files and directories in the current directory by running the following command:
+On Linux, you can determine the disk space that is used by files and directories in the current directory by running the following command:

 du -hs *

-You can also specify a directory or file name, as follows:
+You can also specify a directory or file name by running the following command:

 du -hs directoryName

-On Windows, right-click the directory you want to check and select Properties.
+On Windows, right-click the directory that you want to check and select Properties.

-After you know which data will be copied to your system disk and which will be copied to an attached disk, plan the size of the new server and its additional volumes (if any) accordingly.
+After you know which data to copy to your system disk and which to copy to an attached disk, plan the size of the new server and its additional volumes accordingly.